DUE TO COVID-19 RESTRICTIONS, FALL 2020 (AUGUST 1 TO SEPTEMBER 15, 2020) APPLICANTS NEED TO FOLLOW THIS NURSING APPLICATION PROCESS

-- Please see the Advanced Placement Packet for further information.
+- Please see the Advanced Placement Handbook for further information.

-- Packet is available in the School Nursing Office or in the Nursing Counseling Office.
+- AP Handbook is available in the School Nursing Office or in the Nursing Counseling Office.

 - An applicant with previous Health Care Credentials may challenge the test for a Nursing Science Course by taking a written and clinical competency test.